FTSE 100: Support at 6,980

 Indicators

-The FTSEMIB managed to recover ground and close above the 50MA, a positive sign that confirms the upward trend.
+The index managed to break through the strong resistance at 25,554 reaching the psychological level of 26,000.
+Given the distance from the 50MA and previous moves, we can expect a slight retracement to then continue to the upside.

-Bullish confirmation is given both by the MACD which has crossed to the upside and is approaching 0, and by the RSI which has broken through the resistance at 54 and is now seating above it.
+MACD is positive and above 0, stating the positive momentum of the index.

-The index managed to break the bearish channel in place since the beginning of June 2021, for this reason we expect a re-test and then a continuation to the upside.
+Negative note is instead given by the RSI which reports a divergence between current prices and those of early June: this could support the theory of a slight retracement at least in the short term.

 DAX (#DAX)